CSL-KU/detmem/README.md

 ### Running the Simulations

-Use the following command to run the simulations in Figure 8:
+Use the following commands to run the simulations in Figure 8:
 ```
 cd gem5
 ./run-fig8-rt-effect.sh m5out/cpt.*